 Using the data you’ve calculated, establish the ‘average’ net income per wedding (essentially your most popular package) and ‘average’ net income per portrait session.

 It’s all great and wonderful to think, “How to make more money?
 Shoot more!”
-And yes, if you’re not yet at ‘full time’ in your business, that should absolutely be your goal through branding, marketing and active promoting of your business.
+And yes, if you’re not yet full-time in your business, that should absolutely be your goal through branding, marketing, and active promoting of your business.
 However, we need to stop and ask ourselves realistically, “How much work can I handle in a year?”

-In my personal experience, 20 weddings a year plus about 20 portrait sessions a year feels very ‘full time’ to me.
+In my personal experience, 20 weddings a year plus about 20 portrait sessions a year feels very full-time to me.
 For your lifestyle, you may be able to handle 30-40 weddings a year.
-(Commute time and the amount you travel is a huge deciding factor.)
+(Commute time and the amount you travel are huge deciding factors.)

 On your piece of paper, write down how many weddings and/or portraits you want to shoot in a year.